ChicagoAcademyofSciences/data-cleaning/workflows/taxon-authority_ento.markdown

   3. *ACCEPTED TAXON* matches to valid Arctos taxonomy.

-  4. Retain original taxonomy on catalog record as a record of the verbatim identification.
+  4. Retain original identification on catalog record using [Arctos' tools for recognizing complex taxonomic determinations](http://handbook.arctosdb.org/documentation/identification.html), e.g. a valid genus but a specific epiphet that never existed.